Fire Alarm Permit

 Make corrections and resubmit your plans.
 Once all of our reviews are done, you will receive an email telling you that corrected plans and/or additional information can be uploaded into your portal.
 Your project may require multiple correction rounds before our reviews are complete.

 Pay final fees.
-We will notify you if you need to pay any final fees before we issue your permit.
+Pay SFD fees and any other SDCI fees before we issue your permit.

 Print your permit.
 We will notify you when we have issued your permit and the documents are available in your Seattle Services Portal.
 Print the permit and approved plan set.